-26 Private Finance Initiative
+25 Private Finance Initiative

-The Authority signed a contract for a new Service Headquarters and Fire Station in Dorchester and a new Fire Station and Area Headquarters in Poole on 10 July 2007, using the Government's Private Finance Initiative (PFI).
-This is part of a joint PFI funded project between the former Dorset Fire Authority and Dorset Police & Crime Commissioner.
-The project is providing new facilities in the Poole and Dorchester areas.
-The new Poole Fire Station opened in August 2008 and the new Service Headquarters and Dorchester Fire Station, sited at Poundbury in Dorchester, opened in October 2008.
-Further facilities, located on the site of the former Poole Fire Station opened in December 2009.
+The Authority signed a contract for a Headquarters building and Fire Station in Dorchester and a Fire Station and Area Headquarters in Poole on 10 July 2007, using the Government's Private Finance Initiative (PFI).
+This was part of a joint PFI funded project between the former Dorset Fire Authority and Dorset Police & Crime Commissioner.
+The Poole Fire Station opended in August 2008, and the Headquarters and Dorchester Fire Station, sited at Poundbury in Dorchester, opened in October 2008.
+The Area Headquarters, located on the site of the former Poole Fire Station opened in December 2009, but since July 2016 is now solely used by Dorset Police.
 The PFI contract will finish in December 2034, 25 years after the opening of the final site.

-During 2016/17 the authority received £1,626,975 of financial support from the Department for Communities and Local Government in the form of a PFI grant.
-The Fire Authority share of the unitary charge payments made to the PFI contractor totalled £2,418,421.
+During 2017/18 the authority received £1,626,975 of financial support from the Department for Communities and Local Government in the form of a PFI grant.
+The Authority share of the unitary charge payments made to the PFI contractor totalled £2,398,476.